vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the afternoon, I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Avenue, to do my regular laundry.
 I was in the place from around 1:50 PM till around 2:20 PM.

+## Thursday July 8

+In the evening, I went to the Walgreens at Gilman Street to get some toiletries.
+I was not in any rush to get them; I just wanted to take a break, take a walk, noticed a low probability of rain, and so decided to get rid of a TODO item as well.

+I wore a KN95 mask while in the store, but not for the journey back and forth.

+I completed my checkout at 5:47 PM.
+I should have received a digital receipt by email but haven't yet received it.